yashhdubey03/Personal-Finance-Analytics-PowerBI/README.md

 ---

-## Notes
+> **Note**
+>

-This project was initially inspired by a guided Power BI project available on YouTube.
+> This project was initially inspired by a guided Power BI project available on YouTube.
-However, the final implementation differs from the guided version, with extensive modifications to the DAX logic and the creation of multiple custom measures to achieve the final analytical report.
+> The final implementation diverges from the guided version, with substantial changes to the DAX logic and the addition of multiple custom measures and tables to achieve the final analytical report.

-The focus of this repository is on data modeling, analytical reasoning, and meaningful financial insights.

----